datasciencecampus/access-to-services/propeR/manual.md

 <p align="center"><img align="center" src="meta/images/pointToPoint.png" width="600px"></p>

 Map colours, zoom and other parameters can be specified by the user.
 See ?pointToPoint for details.

+**Note:** _`preWaitTime` is set by default to 15 minutes, any journey after this will not be deemed suitable.
+Please change `preWaitTime` value to something more appropriate, if needed._

 #### pointToPointLoop